ayoubgdah/pointerest/README.md

 Option | Default | Description
 --- | --- | ---
-radius | 10 | The radius of the point in px color | #333 | The color of the points, could be any css valid color (i.e #ffff, rbg(255, 255, 255), rgba ...).
-Applied to points which don't have individual color. lineThickness | 2 | The thickness of the line that goes from the point to the text in px. direction | null | Which direction the line goes to.
+radius | 10 | The radius of the point in px color | #333 | The color of the points, could be any css valid color (i.e #ffff, rbg(255, 255, 255) ...).
+Applied to points (plus line and content) which don't have individual color. lineThickness | 2 | The thickness of the line that goes from the point to the text in px. direction | null | Which direction the line goes to.
 Applied to points which don't have individual direction.
 If nothing is provided then it is based on the nearest left or right side. margin | 20 | The gap between the text and the container in px.